-Guest list – get names, addresses, phone numbers and email addresses of all who will be invited.
+Create a guest list by gathering the names, addresses, and contact information (including email addresses and phone numbers) of everyone who will be invited.

-Invitations can be printed, store bought, done on your computer, by word of mouth telephone or email.
-The invitations should include the date, time, place, theme, the names of the bride and groom, and at least two RSVP contacts.
+Invitations may be printed, purchased at a shop, created on a personal computer, sent verbally, by telephone, or via email.
+The invitations have to include the following information: the date, time, and location of the event; the theme; the names of the bride and groom; and at least two contacts for the RSVP.

 Invitations extended verbally should be followed up by a message, either typed or handwritten, that contains all of the relevant information.
 Make careful to state whether or not it is a “couples only” or “women only” party.
 Include information about whether or not children are permitted.